2018 United States House of Representatives elections in Tennessee: District 6

 The 6th district is located in middle Tennessee including Cookeville, Gallatin, Hendersonville, and Lebanon.
-As of 2018, This district has a PVI of R+24.
-The incumbent is Republican Diane Black, who had represented the district since 2011.
-Black was re-elected with 71% of the vote in 2016.
+Incumbent Republican Diane Black, who had represented the district since 2011, did not run for re-election.
+She was re-elected with 71% of the vote in 2016.
+The district had a PVI of R+24.

-Black unsuccessfully ran for governor instead of re-election in 2018.

-In the general election, Republican John Rose won again his Democratic challenger Dawn Barlow.

 Republican primary

+Black ran for governor instead of re-election.